IBM/virtualhelpdesk/README.md

 ### Creating an Assistant(Conversation) service

 Watson Assistant(Conversation) service is to be setup to simulate help desk level 1 activities.
 For topics that the virtual agent has been trained, it can help end users interactively.
-For subjects that the virtual agent does not understand, it searches the knowledge base through Discovery service, collects information from end user and creates a new ticket in back-oofice ticketing system, for example Maximo/ICD, if necessary.
+For subjects that the virtual agent does not understand, it searches the knowledge base through Discovery service, collects information from end user and creates a new ticket in back-office ticketing system, for example Maximo/ICD, if necessary.

 Slots are configured in the Assistant(Conversation) service to collect additional information from end users.